Last Updated: 17/06/12 10:10pm

 Krohn-Dehli delivers into the box, with the clearance coming to Zimling, whose dipping effort forces Neuer into conceding a corner.

 Poor communication from Ozil and Khedira as a stray ball from the latter ends up in a goal kick.
-Germany should be in front but their lack of efficiency could be a worry if things change between Holland and Portugal, where it's 1-1, and Denmark atch a winner here.
+Germany should be in front but their lack of efficiency could be a worry if things change between Holland and Portugal, where it's 1-1, and Denmark snatch a winner here.

 Ozil's ball to Gomez is cut out by Kvist as Jacobsen looks to be tiring under the constant battle waging on his side of the pitch.